openedx/openedx-k8s-harmony/README.md

 want to create to be pointing to the load balancer (Usually if you want the LMS at `lms.example.com`, you'll need to set two A records for `lms.example.com` and `*.lms.example.com`, pointing to the external IP from the load balancer).

-You also will need to have the tutor-contrib-multi-plugin installed into Tutor:
+You also will need to have the tutor-contrib-harmony-plugin installed into Tutor:

 ```
-pip install -e 'git+https://github.com/open-craft/tutor-contrib-multi.git#egg=tutor-contrib-multi-plugin&subdirectory=tutor-contrib-multi-plugin'
+pip install -e 'git+https://github.com/open-craft/tutor-contrib-harmony.git#egg=tutor-contrib-harmony-plugin&subdirectory=tutor-contrib-harmony-plugin'
 ```

 Next, create a Tutor config directory unique to this instance, and configure it: